How do you value an early-stage business?

-The VCM is simple and straightforward.
-However, assessing the riskiness of a start-up requires assumptions which can produce wildly varying results.
+The VCM is straightforward.
+However, assessing the riskiness of a start-up requires assumptions that can produce wildly varying results.
 Use it in conjunction with one or two other methods (e.g. the ones below) to arrive at a more comprehensive valuation.

 The valuation could include sensitivity analysis, dilution, multiple rounds, and scenarios (base, best and worse).